kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 At least something is working!

-A *StartupProbe* can delay the liveness probe so that an application with a longer startup can take its time.
-You may require it in real life but is not discussed further on this course
+If your app is slow to start, a [StartupProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes) can be used to delay the liveness probe and prevent it from firing prematurely.
+You may require it in real life but is not discussed further in this course

 <exercise name='Exercise 4.02: Project v1.7'>

   Create the required Probes and endpoint for the project to ensure that it's working and connected to a database.

-  Test that it's indeed working with a version without database access, for example by supplying a wrong database url or credentials.
+  Test that the probe indeed works with a version without database access, for example by supplying a wrong database URL or credentials.

 </exercise>